 Ragdale is a non-profit artists' community in Lake Forest, Illinois (30 miles north of Chicago), that offers more than 150 residencies and fellowships annually.
 Ragdale is one of the largest interdisciplinary artists' communities in the country; each session provides 13 artists-in-residence with uninterrupted time for their work in a supportive environment that includes the historic Arts and Crafts-style home of architect Howard Van Doren Shaw, beautiful grounds, and a 50-acre prairie.
 To learn more about Ragdale, please see its website: ragdale.org.

 Applicants must be tenure-track or specialized faculty who hold full-time positions in Creative Writing, Art + Design, Music, Dance, Theatre, Architecture, and Landscape Architecture.
-Tenure-line or full-time specialized creative practitioners in other related disciplines are also eligible to apply.
+Tenure-line or full-time specialized faculty in other related disciplines who are creative practitioners are also eligible to apply.

 Terms of fellowship